Top 5 Transylvanian Saxon Fortified Churches

 5. Grossau (Standard German)/Grīßau (Transylvanian Saxon dialect)

-Grossau (Romanian: Cristian) is supposedly one of the oldest settlements of the Transylvanian Saxons, being settled at some point in the 12th century.
-However, the locality was first attested in a 13th century Latin charter as ‘Insula Christana’.
+Grossau (Romanian: Cristian) is supposedly one of the oldest settlements of the Transylvanian Saxons, being settled at some point during the 12th century.
+However, the locality was first attested in a 13th century Latin charter known as ‘Insula Christana’.
 The local Saxon church, erected on the site of a former Romanesque monastery, preserves elements of both Gothic and Romanesque architecture.

 4. Weißkirch (Standard German)/Veiskiriχ (Transylvanian Saxon dialect)